ai-forever/fusion_brain_aij2021/readme_en.md

 Participants should create an archive with a trained model and a set of scripts for model prediction.
 The participant shall upload this archive to the competition platform.
 Then, the archive shall be unzipped to a docker container, while the system shall add the data for prediction to the container space.
 Such data shall include:

 * The ```requests.json``` file.
 It is a dictionary in the following format: ```{ "0": "import java . util .
 Scanner ; ..." , ... }```.
-Keys shall be represented by example indices, while values shall be represented by lines of functions/programs in Java that should be translated into Python.
+Keys shall be represented by sample indices, while values shall be represented by lines of functions/programs in Java that should be translated into Python.

 The participant’s model should translate all examples from the requests.json file and generate the ```prediction_С2С.json``` file.
 It is a dictionary in the following format: ```{ "0": "def find ( x , par ) : NEW_LINE INDENT if par [ x ] == x : ..." , ... }```.
-Keys shall be represented by example indices, while values shall be represented by translations of functions/programs into Python.
+Keys shall be represented by sample indices, while values shall be represented by translations of functions/programs into Python.
 Please, pay attention to the fact that since Python uses indentations to identify logic blocks in codes, the line of translation into Python includes such special tokens as ```INDENT```, ```DEDENT```.

 After inference, the metric calculation script shall compare the ```prediction_С2С.json``` and ```true_С2С.json``` files, and then display the final value of the CodeBLEU metric.